India has a rich and note-worthy history of education. With 15% of the global population, it is one of the youngest countries among large countries.

 The ODE (On-Demand Examination) system is also held in place allowing learners to take subject exams one at a time.

 BOSSE (Board of Open Schooling and Skill Education), is recognized by the Government of Sikkim and established under Sikkim Act 2020.
-The school provides Secondary, Senior Secondary, Skill, as well as Vocational Education to students who have missed the opportunity for receiving the conventional way of schooling.
+The school provides Secondary, Senior Secondary education, Skill & Vocational Education to students who have missed the opportunity for receiving the conventional way of schooling.
 It has been conferred with being the ‘Most Promising Open Board”, in India at the Education Leadership Submit organized on 30th September, 2021.

 BOSSE is a splendid opportunity for students who are unable to attend traditional method of schooling but have the same aspirations to explore educational possibilities like their peer group.